 - The course is delivered online which offers you the flexibility to organise your time to fit around your professional and personal commitments.
 It also saves you the time and expense of travel and classroom attendance

-- Tutor support is offered throughout the duration of the induction and course
+- Tutor support is offered through the course forums

 - This qualification equates to Level 4 or 5 on the National Qualifications Framework (NQF) and the Qualifications and Credit Framework (QCF)

 This unit is comprised of three study cycles, each of which includes a Study, Practice, Reflect, and Collaborate section.
 There are also associated practical tasks, with reference to current research and case studies.